Byrd Does Hillbilly Days

 He remembers how the whole shindig used to radiate from the city park, how it always stormed and how the water and the crowds turned it into a churning swamp of Nazi memorabilia, switch blades and bull whips, brass knuckles and butterfly knives.
 The KKK was usually present in some form.
 They'd sell tee shirts that said "The Original Boys in the Hood" and iron cross patches and Confederate flags with sabre-wielding skeletons that promised "The South Will Rise Again".

 Byrd remembers when there was "The Chew Tent", the unofficial name of the booth that just gave away loads of tobacco products for free.
 Anyone over 18 could fill a bag.
 You felt like you were being hunted or bribed.
 And you were.
 But you took it anyway.

-He remembers when there used to be a travelling sideshow trailer with the world's smallest horse or a conjoined set of pigs or whatever.
+He remembers when there used to be a traveling sideshow trailer with the world's smallest horse or a conjoined set of pigs or whatever.

 There were the insane clog offs.
 Imagine six Jesco Whites in pearl-button Western shirts vying for bragging rights and the inevitable chaos that would ensue.